Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 Review [HTML symbols](https://www.w3schools.com/charsets/ref_html_symbols.asp)<sup>🔗</sup> as a great enhancement of selections.

 > [!WARNING]
 > Browsers may show some pictograms differently.
-Find out the differences on this snapshot:
+Find out the differences in this snapshot:
 >
 > <a href="essays/README+/AI-2020s.md#evidence"><img alt="&nbsp;string of emojis presented different" src="../../_rsc/_img/snap/screen/emojis_diff-browsers.jpg" title="&nbsp;Click to see how it looks in yours" /></a>